2105986/CS220AU-DP-2022/README.md

 <br>

 ## Log
+- 2022/11/22 - Today i was shown how to add diffrent sounds/images to my website
 - 2022/01/22 - i was shown what todo when i get a pull request
 - 2022/01/22 - i was questioned on my progress today and i responded accordingly/ i also researched my existential risk some more
 - 2022/18/22 - i created a github account and created two repositories private and public